Chester-le-Street: Railway

 At Chorlton-cum-Hardy or Chester-le-Street.

-Bus
+Buses

+Chester-le-Street's bus services are operated primarily by Go North East and Arriva North East; routes connect the town with Newcastle, Durham, Middlesbrough and Seaham.

-The town is the original home of The Northern General Transport [Bus] Company, nowadays Go North East, and the company still operates from the Picktree Lane Depot.
+The town is the original home of The Northern General Transport Company, which has since grown into Go North East; it operated from the Picktree Lane Depot until 2023 when it was demolished.
 It also pioneered the use of Minilink bus services in the North East in 1985.

+Roads

+Front Street first carried the A1 road, between London and Edinburgh, through the town.
+A bypass was built in the 1950s, which still exists today as the A167.
+The bypass road itself was partly bypassed by, and partly incorporated in, the A1(M) motorway in the 1970s.